gittyboy-cell/my-pokemon-leafgreen-save/README.md

 3. it is not possible in the current state

 included files are :
-requirements.txt (requirements for running the game with the save) *.sav (the save file)
+requirements.txt (requirements for running the game with the save), *.sav (the save file),
 The game itself